Biblioklept/biblioklept.github.io/guides/hsj/fallout4/index.md

 > Provides the ability to automatically collect items into a dedicated inventory or link a dedicated inventory to a workshop.

 **IT IS RECOMMENDED YOU TWEAK THIS TO NOT BE OVERPOWERED, AS THE DEFAULT SETTINGS WILL TRIVIALIZE CERTAIN ASPECTS OF THE GAME**

-Alex's Fallout 4 Overhaul - Crafting Only
-> My edit of Alex's Fallout 4 Overhaul to only have the crafting recipes from their mod.

-> **Unreleased, Working On Permissions.**